JLenardi/HP2803A/README.md

 # HP2803A

-A two-channel instrument that uses quartz crystal resonators with a linear frequency-temperature characteristic to measure temperature to a maximum resolution of 0.0001 °C.
+A two-channel instrument that uses quartz crystal resonators with a linear frequency-temperature characteristic to measure temperature to a maximum resolution of 0.0001 °C at 10 second intervals.

 ## Architecture

-The firmware is written in C and targets an AVR ATmega 644A microcontroller with an A64-based simulator for development and testing.
+The firmware is written in C and targets an AVR ATmega644A microcontroller with an A64-based simulator for development and testing.

 ## Documentation